PaddaSecurity/syncd-logo-gallery/README.md

 # Logo Gallery

 This project is sponsored by [Syncd](https://syncd.dev).
+In our V2 library we use logos currated from [SVGLibrary](https://svgl.app).
+So thank you to them for making this possible!

 Welcome to the Logo Gallery!
 This project provides a collection of static SVG and PNG logos for easy integration into your websites and applications.